star-juniors/star-juniors.github.io/docs/get_started.md

 ## New Member Onboarding — Do These IN ORDER

-**Do not skip steps.** Most Drupal login, quota, and author-list problems trace back to a missed step here.

 ```mermaid
 flowchart LR
     A[1 - Get ORCID] --> B[2 - BNL Guest Appointment]